swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 $ git status
 ```

-## Checking the Status of Your Local repository: `git status`

-Use `git status` to check the current status of things in your repository

-The files you've created on your machine are your local "working" copy.
-The changes your make in this local copy aren't stored in the repository
-automatically.
-Until you commit them, the changes you make are local
-changes.
-When you change anything, your set of files becomes different
-from the files in the most recent official repository copy, known
-as the repository HEAD.
-To find out what's different about them in the
-terminal, try:

-    $ git status
-    # On branch master
-    #
-    # Initial commit
-    #
-    # Changes to be committed:

-    #   (use "git rm --cached <file>..." to unstage)
-    #
-    #       new file:   README.md
-    #

-This result indicates that the current difference
-between the repository HEAD (which, so far, is empty) and your
-`simplestats` directory is this new README.md file.

 ## Commit your changes: `git commit`

 Committing changes to your repository involves two steps: indicating
-the changes to be committed (known as "staging the changes") with `git
+the changes to be committed with `git add` (known as "staging the changes",
-add` (which we have just done), and then actually _committing_ those
+which we have just done), and then actually _committing_ those
-changes (with `git commit`).
+changes with `git commit`.

 If you type just `git commit`, an editor will open for you to add a
 comment describing the changes.
 Alternatively, use can use the `-m`